Environmental economy – statistics on employment and growth

 Employment, production and value added in the environmental economy

-An alternative approach to an analysis by environmental domain is an analysis by activity based on production units, using the statistical classification of economic activities (NACE).
-Because the units producing environmental goods and services operate in a range of activities, an analysis by activity provides a complementary picture to the analysis by environmental domain.
-Table 1 follows this alternative approach and shows that most employment within the environmental economy of the EU-28 in 2015 was found in: energy and water supply, sewerage, waste management and remediation activities (NACE Sections D and E) with 1.4 million full-time equivalents; and construction (NACE Section F) with 1.1 million full-time equivalents.
-By contrast, the environmental economy employed 0.7 million full-time equivalents in services activities, 0.5 million full-time equivalents in mining, quarrying and manufacturing, and 0.4 million full-time equivalents in agriculture, forestry and fishing.
+The environmental economy can also be analysed with a view on production units, using the statistical classification of economic activities (NACE).
+Because units producing environmental goods and services can engage in a range of activities, an analysis by economic activity provides a complementary picture to the analysis by environmental domain.
+Table 1 follows this alternative approach.
+It shows that most employment within the EU-27 environmental economy in 2017 was related to energy and water supply, sewerage, waste management and remediation activities (NACE Sections D and E) with 1.4 million full-time equivalents followed by construction (NACE Section F) with 1.1 million full-time equivalents.
+The environmental economy also provides 0.8 million full-time equivalent jobs related to other services activities and 0.4 million full-time equivalent jobs each in mining, quarrying and manufacturing and in agriculture, forestry and fishing.

 Evolution of gross value added of the environmental economy

-Gross value added of environmental protection activities increased from EUR 103 billion in 2000 to EUR 168.5 billion in 2015, and its contribution to GDP remained unchanged over this period (at 1.1 %).
-Gross value added of resource management activities had a lower baseline value in 2000, namely EUR 33 billion (or 0.3 % of GDP) but reported faster growth to reach EUR 134 billion (or 0.9 % of GDP) in 2015, largely due to an increase of energy production from renewable sources (for example, wind, solar power and biofuels) and products for energy and heat saving.
+Gross value added of environmental protection activities increased from EUR 99 billion in 2000 to EUR 166 billion in 2017.
+The contribution of environmental protection to GDP remained stable over this period at 1.2-1.3 %.
+Gross value added of resource management activities had a lower baseline value in 2000, namely EUR 31 billion (or 0.4 % of GDP) but grew faster to reach EUR 121 billion (or 0.9 % of GDP) in 2017, largely due to growth in the renewable energy sector.

 Source data for tables and graphs

-The scope of the environmental goods and services sector (activities and products encompassed) are defined in the Commission Implementing Regulation (EU) No 2015/2174 on the indicative compendium for environmental goods and services sector, Annex.
+The scope of the environmental goods and services sector is defined in the Commission Implementing Regulation (EU) No 2015/2174, comprising an indicative compendium of environmental products and activities.

-The EU-28 aggregates reported in this article are not compiled as a direct sum of EU Member States estimates.
-Instead, Eurostat uses a standardised data integration approach combining national data available from various Eurostat data collections and other international and national sources.
-Data sources used for the production of Eurostat's estimates include the following: national accounts, environmental expenditure statistics and accounts, structural business statistics, industrial commodity statistics, labour statistics, international trade statistics, agriculture statistics and energy statistics.
-The methods are documented in EGSS Handbook and EGSS Practical Guide.
+The EU aggregates reported in this article are not yet compiled as a direct sum of EU Member States estimates.
+Instead, Eurostat uses a standardised data integration approach combining data available from various Eurostat data collections and other international and national sources, including: national accounts, environmental expenditure statistics and accounts, structural business statistics, industrial commodity statistics, labour statistics, international trade statistics, agriculture statistics and energy statistics.
+The methods are documented in the EGSS Handbook and the EGSS Practical Guide.

-Employment is defined in the same way as in national accounts.
-Employment is measured in full-time equivalents (defined as total hours worked divided by average annual hours worked in full-time jobs).
+Employment is defined as in national accounts.
+It is measured in full-time equivalents (total hours worked divided by the average annual hours worked in a full-time job).

 EGSS scope and environmental domains

-The environmental goods and services account comprises two broad groups of activities and products:
+The environmental goods and services sector accounts comprise two broad groups of activities and products:

-- environmental protection — activities whose primary purpose is the prevention, reduction and elimination of pollution and any other degradation of the environment;
+- environmental protection — activities whose purpose is to prevent, reduce and eliminate pollution and any other degradation of the environment;

-- resource management — activities whose primary purpose is preserving and maintaining the stock of natural resources and hence safeguarding against depletion.
+- resource management — activities whose purpose is to preserve and maintain natural resources, hence safeguarding them against depletion.

 - CEPA 1 — protection of ambient air and climate, of which,